ArinZBryan/A-Level-Notes/Computer Science/Multitasking.md

 ## Handles
 Much like how a thread is the child of a process, a handle is the child of a thread.
 Similarly, one thread may have many handles.
 However, these will only ever communicate with their parent thread.

-A 'Handle' can also refer to file handles, which are built using simmilar technology.
-They constist largely of a single pointer, and a promise to the program that the resources it is accessing is only being accessed by itself.
+A 'Handle' can also refer to file handles, which are built using similar technology.
+They consist largely of a single pointer, and a promise to the program that the resources it is accessing is only being accessed by itself.
 This use of the work is not found in the A-Level specification.

 ## Concurrency
 ***See [Pipelining](./FDER_Cycle.md/#pipelines)***